HardikChhallani/Chicken-Disease-Classification-Using-Fecal-Image/README.md

-Adding an image of the website is a great idea to give visitors a visual sneak peek!
-The best spot would be right after the "Demo" section, where users are already primed to see how the app works.
-This placement keeps the flow intuitive: they read about the demo, then see it in action with a screenshot.

-Here’s the updated README with the suggested spot marked as `#$image`:

----

 # Chicken Disease Classification Using Fecal Image 🐔💩

 Welcome to **Chicken Disease Classification Using Fecal Image**, a quirky yet powerful AI tool to diagnose chicken health through their droppings!
 Built with a fine-tuned VGG16 model, this project detects **Coccidiosis** or confirms a healthy cluck with a stellar **98% accuracy**.
 Upload a poop pic, and let our "Poop-o-tron 3000" deliver insights with a dash of chicken humor! 🎉